4.91 from 1732 votes

 2. Bake, then use a toothpick to test for doneness.
 Let the cakes cool in their pans a bit before inverting onto a cooling rack, where they’ll need to cool completely before frosting.

-SAM’S TIP: While a toothpick that comes out clean indicates a fully baked cake, an over-baked cake will also yield a clean toothpick.
+While a toothpick that comes out clean indicates a fully baked cake, an over-baked cake will also yield a clean toothpick.
 It’s best to pull your vanilla cake out of the oven when a toothpick shows moist crumbs!

-unfrosted vanilla cake layer cooling on black cooling rack
+Two layers from my vanilla cake recipe, unfrosted and cooling on a black cooling rack.

 Frequently Asked Questions